yemmie32/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8 James_Bond
 Task 9 John_Doe
-Task 10 Sets the mode of the file hello the same as olleh’s mode
+Task 10 Sets the mode of the file hello the same as olleh’s mode Task 11 Execute permission to all subdirectories of the current directory for ugo